notfirefox/notfirefox.github.io/content/archive/my-linux-journey-so-far.md

 [Flatpak](https://flatpak.org).
 Development environments
 can be set up using [Distrobox](https://github.com/89luca89/distrobox).

 It's been a long way.
-But I'm finally fairly happy where I'm at currently.
+But I'm finally fairly happy where I'm currently at.
 I want to use technology that I can also recommend to other people.
 And I would generally not recommend anything based on [Debian](https://www.debian.org) such as Ubuntu or Kubuntu.
 Manjaro has its own issues.
 Arch Linux is not usable for most people.